Greece Moments Greece Moments

 Tzanakia Beach

-A bright pebble beach, about a kilometer outside Livadi.
+A bright pebble beach, about a kilometre outside Livadi.
 It offers a beautiful backdrop with dark boulders and light gravel.
 On the other side, Chora rises above the sparkling sea.
 There is no operator and the beach is only accessible via a trail.
 By the way: Tzanakia is the unofficial nudist beach of Astypalea.

 More travel tips for your Astypalea holiday